hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 - **Groth 21**: Publicly verifiable secret sharing and resharing schemes that enable secure and efficient distribution and management of secret shares, with many possible use cases supporting applications in distributed key generation and threshold signatures.
   Uses Shamir's secret sharing, ElGamal, and Zero-Knowledge Proofs.
 - **Distribute key generation**: Aims to solve the problem of getting n parties able to cryptographically sign and verify signatures in the presence of some corruption threshold in a decentralized network.
-To do so, this algorithm generates a public key, and a secret key of which no single party knows, but has some share of.
+  To do so, this algorithm generates a public key and a private key.
+The private key is distributed as key-splits (shares) such that no single party knows the private key.
 - **Shamir’s Secret Sharing**: In Shamir’s SS, a secret `s` is divided into `n` shares by a dealer, and shares are sent to shareholders secretly.
   The secret `s` is shared among `n` shareholders in such a way that:
   (a) any party with at least `t` shares can recover the secret, and (b) any party with fewer than `t` shares cannot obtain the secret.